zircleUI/docs/docs/guide/getting-started.md

 ## Installation

 ### Direct download
-Just download Zircle from [Github](https://github.com/zircleUI/zircleUI/tree/master/dist) and put the zircle.min.js and the zircle.css in a script tag.
+Just download **zircle ui** from [Github](https://github.com/zircleUI/zircleUI/tree/master/dist).

 ### Content delivery networks (CDN)
 Include `https://unpkg.com/zircle` in your project with `<script>` tag.
-With CDN you will have the latest version of Zircle as soon as it is published to NPM.
+With CDN you will have the latest version of **zircle ui** as soon as it is published to NPM.
 You can also browse the source of the npm package at [https://unpkg.com/zircle/](https://unpkg.com/zircle/)

 ### NPM or Yarn
-NPM or Yarn are the recommended installation method of zircle if you are building medium to large scale applications with Vue.
+NPM or Yarn are the recommended installation method of **zircle ui** if you are building medium to large scale applications with Vue.

 Create a project folder and inside it run: